-Arizona is literally just covered in so many unique and interesting elopement location choices that its honestly one of the top states to elope in.
+Arizona is literally just covered in so many unique and interesting elopement location choices that it’s honestly one of the top states to elope in.
 If there is a location that you’ve visited before that has sentimental meaning to you like where you first hiked together, where your partner proposed, or where your first date was those are excellent choices for your Arizona elopement.
-That said, there is absolutely no shame whatsoever in picking a place simply because it is mind blowing gorgeous.
+That said, there is absolutely no shame whatsoever in picking a place simply because it is mind-blowing and gorgeous.
 You can have your ceremony in your own way, even if it means getting married under a starry sky lit by Edison bulbs.
 The whole day is yours, so make the schedule crazy with activities for you and your partner, or just relax and enjoy the views together.
-You aren’t surrounded by a bunch of people so there’s no shame in getting emotional, laughing, jumping out of excitement, matter of fact it is encouraged.
+You aren’t surrounded by a bunch of people so there’s no shame in getting emotional, laughing, or jumping out of excitement, matter of fact it is encouraged.

 The Basics: How to get married in Arizona

 - and 2 witnesses besides your officiant (your photographer counts)

 - Both parties must be 18 or older or have parental consent.